Master’s Degrees in Education/Teaching of Individuals with Speech or Language Impairments

 Education Levels of Education/Teaching of Individuals with Speech or Language Impairments Majors

-In 2020-2021, 231 master's degrees were awarded to education/teaching of individuals with speech or language impairments majors.
+During the most recent year for which data is available, 146 people earned their master's degree in education/teaching of individuals with speech or language impairments.
 This makes it the 49th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in education/teaching of individuals with speech or language impairments at each degree level.